carlospolop/DistrolessRCE/DEMOS.md

     2 => array("pipe", "w")    // stderr is a pipe that the child will write to );

-# The only wy in PHP to execute a binary without using a shell is using an array in proc_open
+# The only way in PHP to execute a binary without using a shell is using an array in proc_open
 $process = proc_open($cmd_array,$descriptorspec,$pipes);
 $status = proc_get_status($process);
 $pid = $status['pid'];